-The reporting scope of this report includes Global Link Communications Holdings Limited and its subsidiaries (the "Group").
+The reporting scope of this Report includes Global Link and its subsidiaries.
 The main operations are located at the Group's headquarter in Hong Kong and its Research and Development (R&D) and Assembly Centre in Guangzhou, and the environmental and social performance of the Group's customer relationship management ("CRM") business, which covers China, Hong Kong and Macau.